codio/site/source/docs/annotations/tour.html.markdown

 full_width: true
 ---

-When Codio detects an Annotations file, the menu Tools->Annotations Tour will be enabled.
+When Codio detects an Annotations file, the menu `Tools > Annotations Tour` will be enabled.
 If you click on it, the tour will start in a new tab in the currently active [Panel](/docs/panels).

 The purpose of a tour is to allow someone to be guided through the file structure and code in a predefined sequence as laid out in the `annotations.md` file.